Easiest Peach Cobbler Ever

 Whenever my mom and dad visit they like to come the “back way” to avoid traffic.
 This backway takes them right through a little Texas town called Fredericksburg.
 Fredericksburg is known for all of the nearby Hill Country Wine Vineyards and of course, Stonewall peaches.

 During peach season, my parents always bring me a box of freshly picked peaches and we usually make several peach desserts, like ice cream, peach jam and this easy dump peach cobbler recipe.

 Now of course, peeling fresh peaches is not necessarily the easiest of tasks, but usually one of my parents will peel and prep a good amount of the peaches and I do all the cooking.

 As I sit here editing these photos, I am daydreaming about how good this peach cobbler recipe is!

 The peaches in this cobbler recipe are amazing of course, but I think the “crust” is the best part of the cobbler, it’s so rich, buttery and delicious.

-If you’ve ever had a dump cake this peach cobbler with cake mix is very similar in that you are dumping prepared peches into a casserole dish, and covering them with cake mix and butter and then baking.
+If you’ve ever had a dump cake, this peach cobbler with cake mix is very similar in that you’re dumping prepared peaches into a casserole dish, covering them with cake mix and butter and then baking.

 Can I Use Frozen Peaches in this Cobbler Recipe?

-Of course, using frozen peaches is perfectly fine and means you can have this amazing peach dessert any time of the year.
-Plus frozen peaches means you don’t have to peel the peaches!
-In order to use frozen peaches in this recipe, I recommend defrosting the first and bringing them to room temperature.
+Of course!
+Using frozen peaches is perfectly fine and means you can have this amazing peach dessert any time of the year.
+Another bonus to frozen peaches is you don’t have to peel the peaches!

 If the peaches are cold or partially frozen when you add them to the recipe, you will need to add at least 10 to 15 minutes to the cooking time and potentially will need to add foil to the top to prevent over browning off the topping.